aj3705/serverless-microservices/README.md

       <img src="./images/order-func-create-2.jpeg" width="80%" height="50%" />

-   3. Before we add the Create Order code, we will first bind this function to Orders Cosmos DB, so that this function can read from and write data to Orders Cosmos DB.
-We will also create an output binding to the Service Bus Message queue that we created earlier.
+   3. Add bindings: Before we add the Create Order code, we will first bind this function to Orders Cosmos DB, so that this function can read from and write data to Orders Cosmos DB.
+We will also create an output binding to the Service Bus Message queue that we created earlier, so that the Order microservice can communicate with the Shipment microservice via service bus.

       Click on Integration in left menu.
 This will open up the Integration page.
 You will see a pictorial view of the Trigger, Input bindings and Output bindings.